Whip-Smart: Reception

 Critical reception was generally favorable.
 Richie Unterberger of AllMusic states that "if there are flaws in this generally first-rate follow-up, they mostly arise in comparison with Guyville, a record of such unexpected impact that most anything Phair could have done may have been found lacking" and that "there's no question that Phair is a major songwriter and artist, but this album is more a solidification of her talents than a breakthrough statement."

+Billboard praised the album, stating "leave it to the phenomenal Phair to pull off the seemingly impossible.
+Her keenly awaited follow-up to last year's college crowd essential Exile In Guyville packs all of that album's rough-hewn charms into a more pulled together package that exudes new confidence, yet still oozes a basement - session bent and those sharp talking edges.
+The result is plain stunning, cementing Phair's place as a songwriter for the '90s and assuring her an even wider audience."

+Cashbox awarded the album their 'Pick of the Week' with the reviewer commenting that "this must have been how people 20 years ago felt listening to Bruce Springsteen’s early works.
+It’s not so much how great Liz Phair is now, as the awesome idea of how brilliant she’s likely to become...
+Whip-Smart is, quite simply, a stunning work from an artist that should have all music lovers in ecstasy at her arrival on the scene."

+Charts

 Whip-Smart debuted at No. 27 on the Billboard 200 and spent 17 weeks on the charts.
 The lead single "Supernova" received somewhat heavy rotation on radio stations and the music video was aired on MTV.
 The song went on to hit No. 6 on the Modern Rock Tracks chart and No. 78 on the Billboard Hot 100.
-In fact, "Supernova" introduced Phair to a new audience and still remains one of her most recognizable songs.
-In 1995, it was nominated for Best Female Rock Vocal Performance in the 37th Annual Grammy Awards.